kubukoz/blog/mdoc/flakes-first-steps.md

 That's [the commit hash][nixpkgs-reference-today] of Nixpkgs's `master` branch that was found when I referenced the flake.

 The lockfile makes sure that the flake's inputs are reproducible.
-In fact, if you copy-pasted `flake.nix` and `flake.lock` to another machine, Nix would guarantee that the same version of Nixpkgs would be used.
+In fact, if you copy-pasted `flake.nix` and `flake.lock` to another machine, Nix would guarantee that the same version of Nixpkgs would be used - kind of like saying "after you clone this Git repository, always check out this revision".

-Until you explicitly ask Nix to update that input (with something like `nix flake update`), it will remain unchanged.
+Until you explicitly ask Nix to update an input (with something like `nix flake update`), it will remain unchanged.
 When you change it, the lockfile will be updated as well.

 ## Flake outputs